 Remember, it’s your employer’s duty to make sure that you can request flexibility from day one and you have every right to raise issues relating to flexible working during your 1-2-1s, appraisals, team discussions or even during informal conversations with your line manager.

-The NHS Staff council have produced a number of useful resources to support making flexible working accessible to all staff – no matter what your role.
+The NHS Staff council has produced a number of useful resources to support making flexible working accessible to all staff – no matter what your role.
 This includes staff working in administrative functions, cleaners, porters, nurses, ambulance staff and OTs (to name a few) and regardless of whether you work a 9-5 or around different shift patterns.

 Resources for staff